Research / Theme

 For institutional investors, risk is fundamentally a governance issue.
 It reflects how decisions are made, how assumptions are monitored, how responsibilities are allocated, and how accountability is preserved over time.

 Many investment failures are not the result of unexpected market behavior, but of oversight breakdowns.
-Risks are known but unchallenged, assumptions persist beyond their validity, and warning signals are identified only after consequences materialize.
+Risks are known but unchallenged.
+Assumptions persist beyond their validity.
+Warning signals are identified only after consequences materialize.
+The failure is not analytical — it is institutional.